If you have diabetes, you may wonder whether oranges are safe to eat.

 The ADA recommends buying canned oranges in juice rather than syrup to limit your intake of added sugar.

-You should also look for phrases on the can, such as “no added sugars” or “unsweetened,” to help you make the best choice (21).
+You can also look for phrases on the can, such as “no added sugars” or “unsweetened,” to help you make the best choice.

-If you have diabetes, you should strive to eat a variety of whole fruits, including oranges.
-Fruit plays a critical role in a healthy, balanced diet.
+If you have diabetes, you can strive to eat a variety of whole fruits, including oranges.
+Fruit plays a critical role in a nutritious, balanced diet.

-Whole oranges provide a broad spectrum of essential nutrients needed for blood sugar regulation and should be your first choice over 100% fruit juice.
+Whole oranges provide a broad spectrum of essential nutrients needed for blood sugar regulation and may be your first choice over 100% fruit juice.

 How many should you eat?

-Because of differences in body size and activity level, there’s no magic number for how many oranges you should have.
+Due to differences in body size and activity level, there’s no magic number for how many oranges you can have.

-Still, you can safely eat several servings of oranges per day, bearing in mind that one serving of carbs is 15 grams (
+Still, you can safely eat several servings of oranges per day, bearing in mind that one serving of carbs is 15 g.

 A single serving of various orange products is:

 The number of carbs needed at each meal and snack varies by body size and activity level.
-You should plan to eat around the same number of carbs at meals and snacks to keep your blood sugar levels steady (
+You could plan to eat around the same number of carbs at meals and snacks to keep your blood sugar levels steady.

 For a meal plan that meets your individual needs, consult a registered dietitian (RD) or certified diabetes educator.

-If you have diabetes, eating a variety of fruits — including oranges — is good for your health.
+If you have diabetes, eating a variety of fruits, like oranges, is good for your health.

 In general, it’s better to eat whole oranges rather than drink orange juice.